optimizers/homebrew-cutest/README.md

       echo ". $(brew --prefix $f)/$f.bashrc" >> ~/.bashrc; \
     done

+Note: it might be that you have to add the above to your `~/.profile` instead of your `~/.bashrc` if you are using Yosemite.

 If you installed CUTEst with Matlab support, you also need to define an environment variable pointing to your local Matlab installation, e.g.,

     export MYMATLAB=/Applications/Matlab/MATLAB_R2012a.app